carol-hsu/dfile2sac/README.md

 ## Build the docker container

-go to the home directory of this repo, and stay at here :octo_cat:
+go to the home directory of this repo, and stay at here :octocat:

 ```
 $ docker build -t <CONTAINER_NAME> .